 Myth #1: Painkillers Can Fix Pain

 Many believe they need to use painkillers long-term or indefinitely to fix health problems that cause pain.
-But painkillers only block and mask feelings of pain, and do not treat root causes of pain.
+However, painkillers only block and mask feelings of pain, and do not treat the root causes of pain.

-Some painkiller users will double up on doses or take them more frequently as directed under the impression that a higher amount is better for pain management.
-But taking higher doses increases one’s risk for an overdose, as well as tolerance and physical dependence.
+Some people will double up on doses of painkillers or take them more frequently as directed because they believe that a higher amount is better for pain management.
+Taking higher doses increases one’s risk for an overdose, as well as tolerance and physical dependence.

 Myth #3: Painkillers Aren’t Addictive

-Some painkiller users who take the drugs for legitimate medical reasons think that addiction can’t happen to them since they have a valid prescription.
-But addiction can affect anybody, regardless of family background, environment, socioeconomic status, and other factors.
+Some people who take painkillers for legitimate medical reasons think that addiction can’t happen to them since they have a valid prescription.
+Yet, addiction can affect anybody, regardless of family background, environment, socioeconomic status, and other factors.

 The Highly Addictive Nature of Painkillers

-Before you or your loved one decides to treat short-term pain using painkillers, take time to learn about the effects of painkillers, and how even short-term use can lead to dependence and addiction.
-Painkiller use not only causes changes to the brain, but has been linked to a number of other long-term side effects.
-Even those who use painkillers for just a short period of time are at risk for developing serious health problems.
+Painkiller use not only causes changes to the brain but has been linked to many long-term side effects.
+Even those who use painkillers for just a short period are at risk for developing serious health problems.

 Common long-term health effects of painkiller use:

-• Lowered immunity.
-Painkiller use compromises the immune system, and can make one more vulnerable to illness and disease.
+- Lowered immunity: The use of painkillers compromises the immune system and can make one more susceptible to illness and disease.

-• Heart problems.
-Painkillers slow heart rate, cause irregular heartbeat, and increase the risk for heart disease.
+- Heart problems: Painkillers slow the heart rate, cause irregular heartbeat, and increase the risk of heart disease.

-• Liver and kidney problems.
-Painkiller use puts undue strain on the liver, and can lead to liver disease or liver failure.
-Painkiller use can also lead to the breakdown of muscle and tissue, which increases the risk for kidney disease and kidney failure.
+- Liver and kidney problems: Painkiller use puts undue strain on the liver and can lead to liver disease or liver failure.
+Painkiller use can also lead to the breakdown of muscle and tissue, which increases the risk of kidney disease and kidney failure.

-Understanding the risks associated with painkiller use can help you and your loved ones make the best informed decisions when it comes to healthcare.
-Addiction to painkillers can be avoided as long as you educate yourself and your family members on the potential risks, and on how to use painkillers safely and properly as prescribed.
+Understanding the risks associated with painkillers can help you and your loved ones make the most informed decisions when it comes to healthcare.
+Addiction to painkillers can be avoided as long as you educate yourself and your family members on the potential risks and know how to use them safely and properly as prescribed.

 How to Avoid Addiction to Painkillers